RECIPE: BUSHWACKER FROZEN COCKTAIL

 Wash and hull the strawberries.
 Slice and put them in a bowl.
 Sprinkle the sugar and salt over the berries and let them sit until juicy, about 1 hour.
 Reserve ½ cup berries and set aside.
 Pour in buttermilk and cream.
 Add a ¼ teaspoon fresh lime juice.
 Use an immersion blender to puree.
 Add the reserved berries.
 Freeze according to the directions on your ice cream maker.

-RECIPE: HOMEMADE VANILLA BEAN ICE CREAM
+RECIPE: HOMEMADE VANILLA ICE CREAM

 Mom's Homemade Vanilla Ice Cream Martie Duncan

-MOM'S HOMEMADE VANILLA BEAN ICE CREAM
+MOM'S HOMEMADE VANILLA ICE CREAM

 Skill Level: Easy